Now United: 2023: New Era

-On February 8, former member,Any Gabrielly announced a video on the group's social media platforms that 8 unreleased songs would soon be released due to the celebration of "OG Members".
+On 8 February, former member,Any Gabrielly announced a video on the group's social media platforms that 8 unreleased songs would soon be released due to the celebration of "OG Members".
 The eight songs are "Love is Love", "Cotton Candy", "Dabke", "Love Myself", "U & Me", "Find Your Fire", "It's Gonna Be Alright", "Throwback".
-On February 9, a music video for "It's Gonna Be Alright" was released as a surprise on the group's YouTube channel.
+On 9 February, a music video for "It's Gonna Be Alright" was released as a surprise on the group's YouTube channel.
 The music video contains memories of 2021's Camp Now United spent in Brazil.
-On February 14, the next unreleased single "Love is Love" was released.
+On 14 February, the next unreleased single "Love is Love" was released.
 The music video consists of Love, Love, Love.
 A Musical and its filming scenes.
-On February 15, the group released the next previously unreleased song, "Cotton Candy," a song sung by some of the boy members of the group.
+On 15 February, the group released the next previously unreleased song, "Cotton Candy," a song sung by some of the boy members of the group.
 The accompanying music video consists of the group's memories of Hawaii that happened back in 2021.
-On February 16, Sina Deinert announced a video posted on the group's Instagram page that she would be away from the group this year and would focus on her own projects, but would not leave the group.
-On the same day, two members of the group, Savannah Clarke and Zane Carter, announced on Twitter that the group's newest musical, The Musical: Welcome to the Night of Your Lives, would be released on March 22 on plataform OP3N.
-On February 17, the singles "It's Gonna Be Alright", "Love Is Love", "Cotton Candy" and "Throwback" were released on all music streaming platforms.
-On February 18, a music video for the single "Find Your Fire" was released on the group's YouTube channel.
+On 16 February, Sina Deinert announced a video posted on the group's Instagram page that she would be away from the group this year and would focus on her own projects, but would not leave the group.
+On the same day, two members of the group, Savannah Clarke and Zane Carter, announced on Twitter that the group's newest musical, The Musical: Welcome to the Night of Your Life, would be released on 22 March on platform OP3N.
+On 17 February, the singles "It's Gonna Be Alright", "Love Is Love", "Cotton Candy" and "Throwback" were released on all music streaming platforms.
+On 18 February, a music video for the single "Find Your Fire" was released on the group's YouTube channel.
 The clip contains extra footage from the Forever United Tour of members in action and fans.
-On February 21, the single "Find Your Fire" was released on all music streaming platforms.
-On February 23, the next single "U & Me" was released on all music streaming platforms.
-On February 23, the music video for the single "Throwback" was released.
-On February 25, the next single "Love Myself" was released on all music streaming platforms.
-On February 27, the music video for the single "Love Myself" was released.
+On 21 February, the single "Find Your Fire" was released on all music streaming platforms.
+On 23 February, the next single "U & Me" was released on all music streaming platforms.
+On 23 February, the music video for the single "Throwback" was released.
+On 25 February, the next single "Love Myself" was released on all music streaming platforms.
+On 27 February, the music video for the single "Love Myself" was released.
 In a video on the group's YouTube channel, Sofya announced that she would be working on new projects and quoting her.
-On February 28, the next and last unreleased single "Dabke" was released.
+On 28 February, the next and last unreleased single "Dabke" was released.